Mahpare/battlecode2021/strategy.md

 - Protect slanderers from muckrakers by speeching muckrakers with politicians
 - Muckrake enemy slanderers to boost speech power
 - Collect influence by capturing EC's and building slanderers
+- Protect bases from conversion by enemy politicians

 ## Unit composition